How to Dissolve an LLC in Georgia

 • the name of your LLC

-• a statement that all known debts, liabilities, and obligations of the LLC have been paid, discharged, or barred or that adequate provision has been made therefor; and
+• a statement either that all known debts, liabilities and obligations of the LLC have been paid, discharged, or barred, or that adequate provision has been made for that purpose; and

-• a statement that there are no actions pending against the LLC in any court, or that adequate provision has been made for the satisfaction of any judgment, order, or decree that may be entered against it in any pending action.
+• a statement either that there are no actions pending against the LLC in any court, or that adequate provision has been made for the satisfaction of any judgment, order, or decree that may be entered against the LLC.

-Be aware that your business name will become available for use by others after termination.
+Be aware that your business name will become available for use by others once your LLC is dissolved.

-Final Advice: Dissolving and winding up your LLC is only one piece of the process of closing your business.
-For further, general guidance on many of the other steps involved, check Nolo's 20-point checklist for closing a business and the Nolo article on what you need to know about closing a business.
+Dissolving and winding up your LLC is only one piece of the process of closing your business.
+For further general guidance on many of the other steps involved, see our checklist for closing your business and read about what you need to know about closing a business.

 Get Professional Help